 - Provide personal statement of professional goals in 300 to 350 words.

-- Show completion of the following graduate level nursing courses with a grade of "B" or better: Pathophysiology, Pharmacology, Physical Assessment, and Research.
+- Show completion of the following graduate level nursing courses: Pathophysiology, Pharmacology, Physical Assessment, and Research.

 - Course work in the applicant's MSN program must demonstrate equivalency to the didactic and clinical practice hours of the pre-certification phase of the FGCU BSN to DNP Program.
 If not, those courses must be completed prior to starting the core course work in the MSN to DNP Program.